Te Pae Maharahara (Garden of Remembrance)

 Te Kura Kaupapa Māori O Tupoho - Castlecliff, Whanganui, New Zealand

-Thank you to our generous funders especially:
+Thank you to the generous funding from:

 Matariki Tu Rākau- Ministry of Primary Industries - One Billion Trees Project.

-Te Kura Kaupapa Māori O Tupoho Board of Trustees and Kura kaiako, kaimahi and whānau for their ongoing support.
-Kia ora Tumuaki Matua Tim Tukapua for his encouragement and passion for the taiao, and to Piwakawaka Farm and Murray Jones, and to everyone who has given their time and support to this project.
-Ngā mihi nui ki a koutou katoa.
+Kia ora!
+Tumuaki Matua Tim Tukapua for your passion for the tāiao, also Piwakawaka Farm, Murray Jones, and everyone who gave their time and support to this project.
+Ngā mihi nui a koutou katoa!

 Works

-Awesome whānau planting day in late September 2021, with our first 150 trees planted into beautiful compost, and mulched.
+Awesome whānau planting day in late September 2021 with our first 150 trees planted into beautiful compost, and mulched.
+Tino pai oū tātou mahi!
+Ngā tauira, ngā kaiako, ngā manuhiri..
+Ngā mihi nui tātou kātoa!

-Students dug the trench for a tap to water the top terraces.
-The lower two terraces are a mix of native and fruit/nut trees.
+Students dug the trench to install a tap from the tank to irrigate the top terraces.

 Next